-35 Years Ago: ‘The Return of Kiss’ Tour Hits a Snag
+The Day ‘The Return of Kiss’ Tour Hit a Snag

-In February of 1978, Kiss ended a grueling five-year touring cycle that helped them become one of the biggest bands in the world.
-Yet, when the foursome returned to the road a year and a half later for a jaunt dubbed ‘The Return of Kiss,’ they found their position in the rock hierarchy was anything but secure.
+In February 1978, Kiss ended a grueling five-year touring cycle that helped them become one of the biggest bands in the world.
+Yet, when the foursome returned to the road a year and a half later for a jaunt dubbed the Return of Kiss, they found their position in the rock hierarchy was anything but secure.

-These concerts would be the biggest and boldest yet from a production standpoint, even while reflecting those solo efforts through the individual band members’ costumes.
-Each contained colors from their respective solo albums — so Paul Stanley’s costume was purple, Gene Simmons’ was red, Ace Frehley’s was blue and Peter Criss’ was green.
+These concerts, which began on June 15, 1979, at Lakeland, Fla., would be the biggest and boldest yet from a production standpoint, even while reflecting those solo efforts through the individual band members’ costumes.
+Each contained colors from their respective albums.
+So, Paul Stanley’s costume was purple, Gene Simmons’ was red, Ace Frehley’s was blue and Peter Criss’ was green.

-But something had changed since the last time Kiss toured the United States.
-Audiences had begun shifting away from the band’s classic and bombastic presentation.
+But something had changed since the last time Kiss toured the States.
+Audiences had begun shifting away from the bombastic stage presentations favored by the group.
 By this time, both punk and disco had gained solid footholds in the country.
 All of a sudden, the Kiss circus seemed somewhat out of step.
 Markets that had once been surefire sellouts were canceling gigs or downgrading to smaller venues.

 In Los Angeles, an additional night at the Forum was scaled down to the 10,000 seat Anaheim Convention Center in Orange County.
-A rambunctious fanbase that had once painted its faces in anticipation of the spectacle to come seemed in large part to have been replaced with families.
-It seemed that Kiss’ outsized marketing – not to mention their new dance-influenced hit – brought in new fans, even while costing them some of the diehards.
+A rambunctious fan base that had once painted its faces in anticipation of the spectacle to come seemed in large part to have been replaced with families.
+It seemed that Kiss' out-sized marketing – not to mention their new dance-influenced hit – brought in new fans, even while costing them some of the die-hard fans.